 - You have to prepare and saute’ the spices separately.

-WHAT ARE THE INGREDIENTS STEAMING WHOLE FISH?
+WHAT ARE THE INGREDIENTS FOR STEAMING WHOLE FISH?

 Lots of ginger

-2 lbs Pink Tilapia
+- 2 lbs Pink Tilapia

-1 large tomato, sliced
+- 1 large tomato, thinly sliced

-1/8 cup Sesame Oil
+- 1/8 cup Roasted Sesame Oil

+- Clean the Tilapia and rub salt and pepper around it.
 Fill the opening with tomato and wrap the fish with foil.

-Steam the Tilapia for 45 minutes and remove from the steamer.
+- Steam the Tilapia for 45 minutes and remove from the steamer.